Demystifying Maintenance and Repair Roles for Residents in Your Condo Corporation

 You can avoid potential issues by taking the proactive measures we describe in this article.
-These recommendations will help make it easier for residents – as well as current and future board members – to understand who is responsible for which maintenance, repair and replacement jobs in your building.
+These recommendations will help make it easier for residents – as well as current and future board members – to understand who is responsible for which maintenance, repair, and replacement jobs in your building.

-• Units.
-These are the individually owned portions of the condo that are designated for residential occupancy.
+Units - These are the individually owned portions of the condo that are designated for residential occupancy.

-• Common elements.
-These usually consist of all areas other than the units.
+Common elements - These usually consist of all areas other than the units.
 Common elements include the areas in and around your building(s) that are designated for use by two or more units.
 Members of the condo corporation own these areas together.

-• Limited common elements.
-Sometimes referred to as “exclusive-use elements,” these are elements that are located outside an individual unit but that serve only a single unit.
+Limited common elements - Sometimes referred to as “exclusive-use elements,” these are elements that are located outside an individual unit but that serve only a single unit.
 Examples of limited common elements include balconies, shutters, heating and cooling units and awnings.

-Create a “Responsibility Matrix.”
+Create a “Responsibility Matrix”

-1. Gather all your maintenance-related paperwork.
+1. Gather all your maintenance-related paperwork

 Your attorney will help protect your corporation from unintentional legal exposure because of something you did or didn’t specify.
 A disclaimer that the matrix does not represent a comprehensive list of all elements or responsibilities is something your attorney will probably recommend including up front.

-3. Draft a preliminary list of maintenance items.
+3. Draft a preliminary list of maintenance items

-4. Specify responsibilities for each item on your list.
+4. Specify responsibilities for each item on your list

 If unit owners and your corporation each have responsibility for different aspects of an element on your list, break that element out into multiple items.
 For example, perhaps the corporation is responsible for general maintenance of air conditioners, but unit owners are responsible for replacing the filters.
 You would need to have one item called “Air Conditioner Units” and another one called “Air Conditioner Filters.”

-5. Put it all together for a final review.
+5. Put it all together for a final review

 From your draft chart, create a final matrix.
 Design it to be easy to read.
 For example, you might want to use a table template, separate columns with lines and add bright colors.
-Have your attorney and community manager look over the matrix one last time.
+Have your attorney and property manager look over the matrix one last time.
 Be sure to incorporate any suggestions they make.
 Also put a version number and a date on the final copy.
-You are likely to need to make changes or additions over time, and version numbers and dates can make it easier to keep track.
+You will likely need to make changes or additions over time, and version numbers and dates can make it easier to keep track.

-6. Distribute the final Responsibility Matrix to all residents.
+6. Distribute the final Responsibility Matrix to all residents

 Everyone who owns or rents a unit should have a copy of the Responsibility Matrix.
 Use a variety of channels to announce its availability and distribute it: email, community newsletter, community website and board meetings.
 Have them available in areas of your building that residents frequent, such as the front desk, fitness center and community room.